HPInc/cloud_deployment_scripts/docs/aws/README.md

 2. run `terraform apply` to display the resources that will be created by Terraform
 3. answer `yes` to start creating the deployment

 A typical deployment should take 15 to 30 minutes.
 When finished, Terraform will display a number of values of interest, such as the load balancer IP address.
 At the end of the deployment, the resources may still take a few minutes to start up completely.
-Cloud Access Connectors (CACs) should register themselves with CAS Manager and show up in the Admin Console in CAS Manager.
+Anyware Connectors (AWCs) should register themselves with CAS Manager and show up in the Admin Console in CAS Manager.

 **Security Note**: The Domain Controller has been assigned a public IP address by default, so that Terraform can show the progress of setting up the Domain Controller.
 Access to this public IP address is limited by AWS security groups to the IP address of the Terraform host and any IP addresses specified in the `allowed_admin_cidrs` variable in `terraform.tfvars`.
 It is recommended that access to the Domain Controller is reviewed and modified to align with the security policies of the user.